 Key features of the rules include the setting up of a nodal agency that streamlines the approval process for consumers seeking open access, with deemed approval after 15 days, providing certainty on the open access charges to be levied on green energy open access consumers, and allowing consumers to choose to receive green energy at their discretion.
 The Central Electricity Regulatory Commission has also announced the CERC (Connectivity and General Network Access to the Inter-State Transmission System) Regulations 2022, which aim to provide flexible, non-discriminatory open access to power producers, allowing them to withdraw and inject power without having to specify a transmission route, and to specify an offtaker when seeking connectivity.

-Separately, the government announced in the recent National Framework for Promoting Energy Storage Systems a Viability Gap Funding (VGF) scheme worth INR 37.6 billion (approximately US$451 million) to boost the set-up of battery energy storage system (BESS) projects.
+Separately, the government announced in the recent National Framework for Promoting Energy Storage Systems Viability Gap Funding (VGF) scheme worth INR 37.6 billion (approximately US$451 million) to boost the set-up of battery energy storage system (BESS) projects.
 The scheme will fund up to 40 per cent of the capital cost for private developers of BESS projects that are economically justified but not financially viable.

 The scheme envisages the development of 4000 MWh of BESS projects by 2030-31, with VGF being disbursed in five tranches linked to stages of implementation of the projects.
 To ensure that the scheme’s benefits reach consumers, a minimum of 85 per cent of project capacity will be made available to distribution companies (DISCOMs).
 More details are awaited.

 Another key development for energy storage is the passage of guidelines to promote the development of Pumped Storage Projects (PSPs).
 The guidelines include transparent criteria for allotting project sites to developers, the removal of the upfront premium for project allocation, market reforms for monetisation of ancillary services provided by PSPs, enabling government land to be made available at a concessionary rate to developers, the exemption of PSPs from free power obligation, the rationalisation of environmental clearances for off-river PSP sites and utilisation of exhausted mines for development of PSPs.
-Certain state-controlled financial institutions will be required to treat PSPs at par with other renewable energy projects per the guidelines while extending long-term loans of 20 to 25 years.
+Certain state-controlled financial institutions will be required to treat PSPs at par with other renewable energy projects per the guidelines, while extending long-term loans of 20 to 25 years.

 The government has also allocated INR 350 billion (approximately US$4.2 billion) in the national budget for 2023/24 towards energy transition, and announced a National Electricity Plan.